cflidgren/personal-website/README.md

 # Personal Website

 This is just a repository for my personal website.
+It's made with `Hugo` and the template `PaperMod`.